CNAG-Biomedical-Informatics/clarid-tools/nb/data/scripts/README.md

 - **Allowed units:** Days (`D`), Weeks (`W`), Months (`M` ≈ 30 days), Years (`Y` ≈ 365 days)
 - **Allowed digits:** `0–9` (values >9 in a unit are escalated to a larger unit; years are clamped to `P9Y`)

+> Note: The 3-character limit (PnU) is intentional, designed to keep timepoint duration compact and consistent, rather than attempting to represent every possible duration in full detail.

 ### Assumptions

 - The **input column is in days** (integer or numeric string).
 This keeps the logic predictable and easy to prepare (you can convert anything to days in Excel/R/Python beforehand).